Board of Governors

 - The Designated Governor who looks at Pupil Premium Funding is Ms Jenny Kirby.

-- The Designated Wellbeing Governor is Rev. Bernie Excell.
+- The Designated Wellbeing Governor is TBC.

 Children leaving Trinity St Mary’s will have high aspirations, underpinned by life skills and education to enable future choices.
 They will be positive contributors to society, both locally and globally, practising shared moral values with self-respect and a respect for others; leading to a fulfilling life.